mozilla/data-docs/datasets/streaming/error_aggregates/intro.md

 #### Contents

-The `error_aggregates` table contains counts of raw counts of various error measures, aggregated across each unique set of dimensions (for example: channel, operating system).
+The `error_aggregates` table contains counts of various error measures (for
+example: crashes, "the slow script dialog showing"), aggregated across each unique set of dimensions (for example: channel, operating system) every 5 minutes.
 You can get an aggregated count for any particular set of dimensions by summing using SQL.

 #### Accessing the data

 You can access the data via re:dash.
 Choose `Athena` and then select the `telemetry.error_aggregates` table.
-Here's an [example query](https://sql.telemetry.mozilla.org/queries/4769/source).

 #### Further Reading